IGS/gEAR/tests/README.md

 * Save a new gene cart
   * From volcano or quadrant
 * Use visual tool like needle (python package) for visual regression testing (plot doesn't differ)
+* Ensure heatmap and matrixplot expression value for a single gene and observation/celltype is correct
+  * This tests that sorting was fine
+  * For heatmaps/violins/dotplots
+* colorblind mode (check all plots

 #### Manual Documentation